 At the fund level, the Interfund transfers provide information about the sources and uses of the transfers.
-The budget for 2016 provides sufficient revenues to cover General Fund expenditures using existing available fund balance.
-The 2016 General Fund budget includes a net shortfall of \$582 thousand (including net interfund transfers of \$2.31 million).
+The budget for 2017 provides sufficient revenues to cover General Fund expenditures using existing available fund balance.
+The 2017 General Fund budget includes a net shortfall of \$992 thousand (including net interfund transfers of \$2.64 million).

 Since 2006, the Township has been a member of the Pennsylvania Municipal Health Insurance Cooperative a non-profit insurance co-operative to stabilize the cost of healthcare for the Township employees.
-The rate increase experience has varied between 5%-13% per year while more recently, net costs (per employee) have stabilized.
+The rate increase experience has varied between 5%-13% per year while more recently, net costs (per employee) have been on the lower end of the range.

 Finally, the availability of credit for housing has improved in the past year.
 This has had a significant impact on the townships transfer tax and earned income tax collections.
-With these improved economic conditions, the township future looks favorable.
+With these improved economic conditions, the Township future looks favorable.